ncm2/ncm2/README.md

     Plug 'ncm2/ncm2-jedi'
 ```

-## By Me A Coffee.
+## Buy Me A Coffee

 This project is always gonna be FOSS.
 While it still takes me [lots of
 effert](https://github.com/ncm2) to create & tune things amazing.

-Feel free to buy me a coffe if you love this project.
+Feel free to buy me a coffee if you love this project.

 Send [to roxma with paypal](https://www.paypal.me/roxma)